This post may contain affiliate links. Please read my disclosure.

 - You’ll want to make sure the fillets are arranged in the sealable bag in a single layer.
 This will help them cook evenly.

 - The sealed bag should also be completely submerged in the water bath.
-I like using something heavy like a sous vide sinker weight to prevent it from floating.
+I like using one of these sous vide weights to prevent it from floating.

 - If the bag starts to float due to air getting in, just open the bag, remove the air and reseal it.